csjliang/LDL/README.md

 Evaluating files (logs and visualizations) will be saved in the directory ```./results/{name}```

+The Training and testing steps for scale=2 are similar.

 #### Get Quantitative Metrics

 First, check and adapt the settings of the files in [metrics](scripts/metrics), then (take PSNR as an example) run